Introduction

 Need for Supporting Evidence to Prove Your Case

-Just because a noise issue satisfies the objective test, it is not sufficient for the Tribunal to rule in your favour.
-Like any other strata dispute, you require cogent and relevant support evidence to back your claims.
+Just as a noise issue satisfies the objective test,it is indeed not sufficient for NCAT to rule in your favour.
+Like any other strata dispute, you require cogent and relevant supporting evidence to back your claims.

-In O’Riordan v Chu [2023], a noise dispute occurred between two lot owners in a strata building, an upstairs and a downstairs resident.
-The conflict dates back to 2019, when the upstairs resident, the Applicant, first reported disturbances from the lot below, occupied by the Respondent.
-In 2021, the Applicant escalated the matter to the NSW Civil and Administrative Tribunal, seeking compliance with a nuisance-related by-law and Section 153 of the Act.
-The case revolved around the effectiveness of the installed floor tiles in mitigating noise and whether the Respondent’s use of their lot constituted an unreasonable nuisance under the SSMA and strata by-laws.
+In O’Riordan v Chu [2023] NSWCATCD 61, a noise dispute occurred between two lot owners in a strata building-an upstairs and a downstairs resident. the conflict dates back to 2019, when the upstairs resident, the Applicant, first reported disturbances from the lot below, occupied by the Respondent.

-The Tribunal’s decision underscores the importance of providing detailed, contextual, and conclusive evidence when alleging a nuisance under the SSMA.
+NCAT’s decision underscores the importance of providing detailed, contextual, and conclusive evidence when alleging a nuisance under the Strata schemes Management Act 2015 (NSW).
 It illustrates that both the quality of lay evidence and expert evidence are crucial in establishing the presence of an actionable nuisance in strata disputes.

 Speak to a Lawyer Today.